01.About the role#Section link copied to clipboard

 02.About the person#Section link copied to clipboard

-Provost Barnhart up close:
+Provost Chandrakasan up close:

-The provost serves on the following committees: Academic Council, Axim Collaborative, Broad Institute Collaboration Coordination Committee, Budget and Finance Steering Group, Building Committee, Dean’s Group, Enrollment Management Group, Federal Relations Committee, Gift Acceptance Committee, Graduate Union Decision Team, Landmark BioLincoln Lab Advisory BoardMIT Technology Review BoardSchwarzman College of Computing External Advisory CouncilSingapore-MIT Alliance for Research and Technology Board, and the MIT Solve Steering Committee.
+The provost serves on the following boards and committees: Academic Council, Axim Collaborative Board of Trustees, Broad Institute Collaboration Coordination Committee, MIT Budget and Finance Steering Group, MIT Building Committee, MIT Enrollment Management Group, MIT Gift Acceptance Committee, MIT Gift Policy Committee, MIT International Corporation Board, MIT Technology Review Board, MIT Solve Steering Committee, Ragon Institute Board, Schwarzman College of Computing External Advisory Council, and the Singapore-MIT Alliance for Research and Technology Board.

 03.About the office#Section link copied to clipboard